Cognitive therapy (CT): definition, application, and effectivity

 A licensed cognitive therapist performs cognitive therapy.
 In order to become a cognitive therapist, it’s necessary to meet various requirements regarding education level, courses, internships, and practice.

 A good cognitive therapist has various skills and abilities that allow them to help patients and clients.
 They need people skills, meaning a cognitive therapist must be able to love working with people and collaborating with other healthcare professionals.
-A cognitive therapist also needs to be compassionate and insightful, but not judgmental.
-They also need excellent communication skills to instruct their patients on techniques of cognitive therapy so they can change their irrational beliefs and thought patterns.

 Additionally, a cognitive therapist needs analytical skills to draw conclusions from the information they gather from patients, problem-solving skills to create the most suitable treatment plan, and listening skills to truly understand the problems of their patients.
-Cognitive therapist also displays wonderful observational abilities in the way they read people’s facial expressions, actions, reactions, body language, social interactions, behavior, and attitudes.

 The skills and abilities of cognitive therapists don’t stop there.
-They also extend to a thorough understanding of human development, business skills, strict adherence to patient confidentiality, understanding of various mental health disorders, and a complete understanding of psychotherapeutic approaches.
+They extend to a thorough understanding of human development, business skills, strict adherence to patient confidentiality, understanding of various mental health disorders, and a complete understanding of psychotherapeutic approaches.

 What does a Cognitive therapist do?

-The cognitive therapist may also coach or use exposure therapy to decrease the intensity of fear in patients with anxiety.
-They may also give thought exercises and openly challenge a patient’s beliefs.
-The role of a cognitive therapist is also to do all paperwork that makes it easy to track how far a patient has come.
+Exercises that cognitive therapists are likely to recommend depend on the specific needs of each patient.
+They usually include journaling, reading assignments, and practicing mindfulness and relaxation.
+The cognitive therapist further has the option to coach or use exposure therapy to decrease the intensity of fear in patients with anxiety.
+They give thought exercises and openly challenge a patient’s beliefs as well.
+Finally, another important role of a cognitive therapist is to do all paperwork that makes it easy to track how far a patient has come.

 Is Cognitive therapy effective?

 Cognitive therapy is effective, which is confirmed by multiple scientific studies over the decades after its development.
-Back in 1983, when cognitive therapy started gaining popularity, the Journal of the Royal Society of Medicine published a study that showed that cognitive therapy exhibited a powerful therapeutic effect on the management of depression.
+Back in 1983, when cognitive therapy started gaining popularity, the Journal of the Royal Society of Medicine published a study by MG Gelder that showed that cognitive therapy exhibited a powerful therapeutic effect on the management of depression.